skelitheprogrammer/Svelto-Unity-CubeSpawnTest/README.md

 # SveltoECS-Demo: Spawning cubes!

-Purpose of this demo is to learn what is Svelto, learn it and make sure that this framework is go to creating games without any headache
+The goal of this demo is to learn what Svelto is, learn how to use it, and see if this framework is suitable for making games without the headache

 # Philosophy